Introduction to Python Variable Types

 1. Python Integers and Floats

 Integers are a number that can be positive or negative or 0, but they cannot have a decimal point.
-They have unlimited precision and support all kinds of mathematical and arithmetical operations such as addition, subtraction getting remainder, the absolute value of the number and more.
+They have unlimited precision and support all kinds of mathematical and arithmetical operations such as addition, subtraction, getting remainder, absolute value, and more.
 Floats are decimal.
 They support the same operation as integers.

 We make use of strings to symbolize text.
 Automatically, it is Unicode text in Python 3 yet ASCII text through Python 2.
 Strings can be defined using single quotes, double quotes, or three times the quotes, either single or double.
 You cannot find any main difference in what type you utilize.